“The best-laid plans of mice and men often go awry” – Robert Burns via John Steinbeck

-In 1992, Congress created a program called 340B, the alphanumeric name for a Public Health Service Act section.
-The program obliges drug manufacturers to provide substantial discounts — in the 20 to 50 percent range — to healthcare providers serving large populations of low-income or uninsured patients in exchange for the cost of their drugs being covered under Medicaid.
-The 340B program helps stretch scarce Federal resources as far as possible, while reaching more eligible patients and providing them with more comprehensive services.
-At least that was the plan…
+In 1992, Congress created a program called 340B, the alphanumeric name deriving the Public Health Service Act section in which it resides.
+The program obliges drug manufacturers to provide substantial discounts — in the 20 to 50 percent range — to health care providers serving large populations of low-income or uninsured patients in exchange for the cost of their drugs being covered under Medicaid.
+The 340B program helps stretch scarce Federal resources as far as possible, while reaching more eligible patients and providing them with more comprehensive services — at least that was the plan…..

 In order to participate in the 340B Program, eligible organizations and covered entities must register to be enrolled and comply with all program requirements.
 Once enrolled, covered entities are assigned a 340B identification number that drug vendors use to verify before allowing an organization to purchase 340B-covered drugs at the discounted price.

-However, Mr. Kowalski also stated that during the past 10 years, the number of hospitals and clinics participating in the 340B program grew by a whopping 500 percent, to a point that today some 30,000 facilities have been qualified as 340B providers — a metric encompassing fully one-third of the country’s hospitals.
+However, Mr. Kowalski observes that during the past 10 years, the number of hospitals and clinics participating in the 340B program grew by a whopping 500 percent, to a point that today some 30,000 facilities have been qualified as 340B providers — a metric encompassing fully one-third of the country’s hospitals.
 The Affordable Care Act significantly expanded the list of 340B-eligible providers — a proportion far exceeding the program’s original design.
-And, he observes, more healthcare institutions are joining the program, even as the number of uninsured individuals in America declines.
+And, he observes, more health care institutions are joining the program even as the number of uninsured individuals in America declines.
 “It simply defies credibility to believe that one in three American hospitals focuses almost exclusively on low-income or uninsured patients,” he argues.

-BIO (Biology Industry Organization), which lays claim to being the world’s largest trade association representing biotechnology companies, academic institutions, state biotechnology centers and related organizations across the United States and in more than 30 other nations, has produced a white paper that examines the history and original intent of the 340B program.
-The paper highlights key findings to help policymakers ensure that the program meets its stated purpose, and includes a list of recommendations to provide a roadmap for regulators pondering the 340B program’s future.
+BIO (Biology Industry Organization), which lays claim to being the world’s largest trade association representing biotechnology companies, academic institutions, state biotechnology centers and related organizations across the United States, and in more than 30 other nations, has produced a white paper that examines the history and original intent of the 340B program, highlights key findings to help policymakers ensure that the program meets its stated purpose, and includes a list of recommendations to provide a roadmap for regulators pondering the 340B program’s future.

-In a Health Affairs blog entitled “The Coming Storm Over The 340B Rx Drug Discount Program,“ Billy Wynne, a healthcare policy consultant, entrepreneur, commentator, Partner in Thorn Run Partners of Denver, Colorado, and founder of Healthcare Lighthouse, an aggregator of Federal policy information for healthcare businesses and organizations observes that The Government Accountability Office (GAO) and the Office of the Inspector General at the Department of Health and Human Services (HHS) have called for increased oversight of the 340B discount program.
-Oversight to date has been by and large self-regulated since its inception in 1992.
-He says that while enrolled providers are required to maintain records and provide pharmaceutical manufacturers with access to their books, such audits only occur rarely, with the Health Resources and Services Administration (HRSA) at HHS generally adopting a hands-off approach.
+In a Health Affairs blog entitled “The Coming Storm Over The 340B Rx Drug Discount Program”, healthcare policy consultant, entrepreneur, commentator, Partner in Thorn Run Partners of Denver, Colorado, and founder of Healthcare Lighthouse, an aggregator of Federal policy information for healthcare businesses and organizations Billy Wynne observes that The Government Accountability Office (GAO) and the Office of the Inspector General at the Department of Health and Human Services (HHS) have called for increased oversight of the 340B discount program, which he nots has been by and large self-regulated since its inception in 1992.
+He says that while enrolled providers are required to maintain records and provide pharmaceutical manufacturers with access to their the books, such audits only occur rarely, with the Health Resources and Services Administration (HRSA) at HHS, within which the program resides, has generally adopted a hands-off approach.

 Mr. Wynne notes that Senator Charles Grassley had sent letters to program participants questioning the use of 340B discounts to cross-subsidize other service lines, and that Sen. Grassley and others have called attention to difficulties that can manifest in ensuring that 340B-discounted drugs don’t find their way into the hands of non-qualifying patients, especially when pharmaceutical providers contract with independent pharmacies to dispense drugs.